Umoren/alx-zero_day/0x03-git/README.md

-I just updated the Readme for this project
+I just updated the Readme for this project again manually